5 Bottlenecks in Home Furnishings (and How to Avoid Them)

 The amount of data that it’s necessary to store for each PO varies by vertical.
 A buyer making an order for polo shirts needs up to 50-55 data points.
 A buyer creating a PO in the furniture industry needs 100-150 data points for each product.
 But that’s not all: each retailer likes to have that information in a different order.

-With a centralized product lifecycle management solution, buyers can publish what their data and qualifications are up-front.
+With a Unified Product Collaboration Platform, buyers can publish what their data and qualifications are up-front.
 This removes hurdles to set up new products, so they can send out initial purchase orders more quickly.
 No more harassing vendors.
 No more inaccessible data.

-The right PLM software can bring the thrill back to the buying process.
+The right Unified Product Syndication Platform can bring the thrill back to the buying process.
 It gives buyers fast access to essential product data.
 They can see the actual product, its components, and all of the features that make it stand out using real in-system product images, rather than messing around with a bunch of forms to obtain the most basic product information.
 They can also collaborate and communicate within the system – on specific products – which means they have historical, contextual product communications at their fingertips.

 2. Inadequate Staffing